Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qSt7JQ4OXqU.md

 ### Transcript

-> but one question i can answer is can stations have the same name stations will probably in that aspect work the same way so i'm pretty sure you can have the same names it'll just be confusing as hell i guess because like which station is which especially if you have them in the same train line yeah that's gonna be confusing but, yeah
+> but one question I can answer is can stations have the same name stations will probably in that aspect work the same way so I'm pretty sure you can have the same names it'll just be confusing as hell I guess because like which station is which especially if you have them in the same train line yeah that's gonna be confusing but, yeah